Omar2OOO/Computer-Science-Programming-with-a-Purpose/README.md

 # Computer-Science-Programming-with-a-Purpose
-This repo is a collection of the assignments found the free Princeton University course through Coursera titled Computer Science: Programming with a Purpose.
-It is a course in Java
+This repo is a collection of my solutions to the assignments found in one of Princeton University's courses through Coursera titled Computer Science: Programming with a Purpose.
+It is a course taught in Java